Dyshay/otomat/README.md

 **@dofus-remote/client** has been developed for developers and can't do more than:
 - Maintain a connection to the servers.
 - Load plugins to extends core's possibilities.

+There is some others functionalities like:
-- Join a server.
+- Join a server (`auth`)
-- Connect a character.
+- Select a character (`game`)
+- Manage character's inventory (`characterInventory`)

+But for that you need to import these plugins from https://github.com/dofus-remote/plugins.

 ## Instructions
 ```sh